Repairs of Leaning San Francisco Skyscraper on Hold; Engineering Expert Blasts Plan

-SAN FRANCISCO (KPIX) — There were two fixes proposed for the leaning, sinking Millennium Tower.
+SAN FRANCISCO (KPIX 5) — There were two fixes proposed for the leaning, sinking Millennium Tower.
 The first, an internal fix, would have screwed pilings through the foundation of the building.
 It was designed by a New York firm that rebuilt the World Trade Center.

 The second fix — which has now been put on pause — would place external pilings along Mission and Fremont streets to support up to half of the building’s load.